Gert25/ReactNative/README.md

 ### using Platform Specific extensions
 React Native can determine which platform to target based on their file extension.
 For example when a file's extension includes the `.android.` in the file name react native will automatically handel it as android specific code.
 Likewise, when a file's extension includes `.ios.` in it the file will be used to target ios platform.

+## React Navigation
+  React Navigation provides an easy to use navigation solution, with the ability to present common stack navigation and tabbed navigation patterns on both iOS and Android

 # Libraries and Utilities
 ## Resources